Reveal-Energy-Services/orchid-python-api/README-pythonnet3.md

 To address this issue, a Python developer using `pythonnet-3.0.0.post1` should either supply a literal `False` or perform the explicit conversion, `bool(int)`.

+### .NET Enum members no longer converted to Python `int`

+Version 2.5.2 of `pythonnet` return values of `int` type when exposing .NET `Enum` members to Python.
+For example, in 2.5.2, `System.DateTimeKind.Utc` was zero (0).
+Similarly, `Orchid.FractureDiagnostics.FormationConnectionType.OpenHole` was 3.

+However, version 3.0.0.post1 of `pythonnet` returns the .NET Enum member itself.
+So, both `System.DateTimeKind.Utc` and `Orchid.FractureDiagnostics.FormationConnectionType` return themselves.

+In most situations, this change does not cause any behavior change in the Orchid Python API implementation.
+However, the **Python** enumeration, `native_stage_adapter.ConnectionType` defined its members as the **integral** value returned by `pythonnet-2.5.2` In addition, other parts of the Orchid Python API implementation tested for equality of the converted `int` value of the .NET Enum to the Python enumeration members whose value was also of type `int`.
+In `pythonnet-3.0.0.post1`, this comparison returned `False`.
+The correction was obscure without detailed understanding of the Python `enum.Enum` type.
+We changed the base class of `native_stage_adapter.ConnectionType` from `enum.IntEnum` to simply, `enum.Enum`.
+(This was further complicated by an error in original implementation: a trailing ',' for the member value definitions resulting in the member value being a Python `tuple`.)

 ## Examples

 In addition to the previous descriptions, this release includes two additional files in the directory,